Ayibatonye-ikemike/locale-api-/README.md

 ## Contact

-You can contact with my email ayibatonyeikemike94@gmail.com.
+You can contact me with my email ayibatonyeikemike94@gmail.com.

 ---